Creating an Outdoor Room: Function, Form and Fun

 Picking the Perfect Spot

-Screened porches, verandas and covered patios, pergolas and gazebos are all natural spots for an outdoor room.
+Screened porches, verandas and patios with patio covers, pergolas and gazebos are all natural spots for an outdoor room.
 They provide shade and shelter, as well as define the parameters of the outdoor room.
 If you have one of these features on your property, chances are it’s already at least basically outfitted for outdoor time.

 Defining the Space